Horse industry in Tennessee: Horse racing

-Horse racing was a popular form of recreation in colonial and antebellum Tennessee.
-Most early races were held on public roads, including a notable match in 1806 between Andrew Jackson's horse Truxton and Erwin's Plowboy.
-Truxton, who won the race, was a son of Diomed, a Thoroughbred imported from England.
+Horse racing was a popular form of recreation in colonial and Antebellum era Tennessee.
+Early races were held on public roads, including a notable match in 1806 between Andrew Jackson's horse, Truxton, and Erwin's Plowboy.
+Truxton, who won the race, was a son of Diomed, a Thoroughbred racehorse imported from England to Virginia in 1798.

-In 1836 a horse breeder said, "The prevailing opinion in the South is that Tennessee possesses more and better racehorses than Kentucky."
+In 1836, a horse breeder said, "The prevailing opinion in the South is that Tennessee possesses more and better racehorses than Kentucky."

 The Standardbred Little Brown Jug, who had a premier pacing race named after him, was foaled in Middle Tennessee.
-Standardbred racing was very popular in late nineteenth-century Tennessee.
+Standardbred racing was very popular in late 19th-century Tennessee.

-Tennessee continued to host many notable racing stables throughout the post-Civil War years, until Tennessee passed an anti-gambling law in 1905, which essentially outlawed betting at racetracks.
+Tennessee continued to host many notable horse racing stables throughout the post-American Civil War years, until Tennessee passed an anti-gambling law in 1905, which essentially outlawed betting at racetracks.
 This led to a steep drop in the number of horse races and racehorses, and a loss of interest in the sport.
-The passage of the law also ended the Tennessee Derby, which had been held since 1884 and at one time rivalled the Kentucky Derby for prestige.
+The passage of the law also ended the Tennessee Derby, which had been held since 1884, and at one time rivalled the Kentucky Derby for prestige with Thoroughbred horse racing in America.

-However, horse racing itself is not illegal, and small races are still held in Tennessee, including harness races at the Lincoln County Fair every year.
+However, horse racing itself is not illegal in Tennessee, and races are still held in the state, including harness races at the Lincoln County Fair every year.

-There have been multiple attempts to legalize betting in Tennessee again, but most have eventually failed.
-In 2016 Republican state senator Frank Niceley sponsored a bill that would have legalized betting at racetracks, but it failed in the State House of Representatives.
+There have been multiple attempts to legalize betting on horse racing in Tennessee again, but most have eventually failed.
+In 2016, Republican state senator Frank Niceley sponsored a bill that would have legalized betting at racetracks, but it failed in the State House of Representatives.
 However, the Horse Racing Advisory Committee was formed in order to promote horse racing in the state.

 One of the largest horse races in Tennessee is the Iroquois Steeplechase, a steeplechase held in Nashville's Percy Warner Park.
-It was founded in 1941 and is held annually on the second Saturday in May, along with 6 other races.
+It was founded in 1941, and is held annually on the second Saturday in May, along with six other races.
 Attendance routinely averages 30,000.

 Trail riding

 There are three horseback riding concessions located near Gatlinburg, Tennessee, which allow visitors to rent horses and ride them through Great Smoky Mountains National Park, including Cades Cove.
 Visitors may also bring their own horses to ride in the park, but a negative Coggins test is required.

 The smaller Lebanon State Park also allows visitors to bring their own horses and ride through the park, but there is no rental stable.